Auxilio and Beyond: Comparative Evaluation, Usability, and Design Guidelines for Head Movement-based Assistive Mouse Controllers: Related Works

-Due to the recent technological advancements, the design, and development of Assistive Mouse Controllers (AMCs) for physically challenged individuals have gained a new dimension, making it a prominent research area.
+The recent technological advancements have shaped the design, and development of Assistive Mouse Controllers (AMCs) for physically challenged individuals into a prominent research area \cite{c19}.
 Interaction data from such individuals may be recorded either using computer vision, Electromyography (EMG), Electrooculogram (EOG), or wearable sensors.
-These data are further processed and mapped to appropriate system calls to provide an alternative input modality for them to interact with a computer.
-In this section, we elaborate on the existing state-of-the-art AMCs, their limitations, and justify our scope and motivation for developing Auxilio, a sensor-based wireless head-mounted AMC.
+In this section, we elaborate on the existing state-of-the-art AMCs and justify our scope and motivation behind this study.